-Hazelnut is one of the Seed project, where Seed was originally composed by different projects whose goal is to generate new kernels, all based on the project Micro-Squeak (Squeak is another implementation of Smalltalk) For now we essentially distinguish two of them.
+Hazelnut is one of the Seed projecst, where Seed was originally composed by different projects whose goal is to generate new kernels, all based on the project Micro-Squeak.
+For now we essentially distinguish two of them:

-- PineKernel: it is a port of Micro Squeak in Pharo - Hazelnut: it is the building of a kernel in Pharo starting from the Pharo kernel
+- PineKernel: it is a port of Micro Squeak in Pharo - Hazelnut: it is the building of a kernel in Pharo starting from the Pharo kernel.